alsabbag/wumpus-prolog/README.md

 The following rule detects whether the agent is still standing.
 The initial clauses collect the facts around wumpus location, gold location and agent location and unifies them into their respective global variables (*WL, GL and AL*).

+After resolving the locations, it disjunctively:

-if the agent location matches with a pit location (*is_pit(yes, AL)*), then this rule prints out the fate and resolves as a "fail" (which breaks out of the recursion in *take_steps*).
-It conjunctively displays a summary of the overall state of the agent (*stnd(AL,GL,WL)*) rule with the pit rule to display the summary of the current state.
+1. Checks for a pit (and if true, it then prints out Checks if the agent location matches with a pit location (*is_pit(yes, AL)*), and if so, prints out the agent's fate and resolves as a "fail" (which breaks out of the recursion in *take_steps*), or,
+2. Displays a summary of the overall current state of the game (*stnd(AL,GL,WL)*).

 ```
 standing :-